Biblical Steps to Restore Broken Relationships

 Pride says: "I can fix this myself."
 Humility says: "I need help."

-One of the hardest things I have to tell people in early recovery is this: You cannot rebuild these relationships on your own strength.
+One of the hardest things to tell someone in early recovery is this: You cannot rebuild these relationships on your own strength.
 You need God, and you need people.

 Humility means admitting you were wrong.
 Not making excuses.
 Not shifting blame.
 Not saying, "I'm sorry, but..."
 Just owning it: "I was wrong.
 I hurt you.
 I broke your trust.
 I'm sorry."